 These two Italian anarchists were accused of having killed two men during the robbery of a shoe factory in Massachusetts.
 (Seriously, if nothing else, robbing a shoe factory is pretty bizarre!)
 Their trial in 1921 and subsequent appeals were an international sensation, as questionable ballistics evidence and witness testimony helped foster widespread belief that Sacco and Vanzetti had been scapegoated.
 Despite celebrity involvement on their behalf, the two were executed by electric chair in 1927.
-Sine then, many scholars have come to the conclusion that the men had indeed been innocent, although more recent examination of the case has created even more debate.
+Since then, many scholars have come to the conclusion that the men had indeed been innocent, although more recent examination of the case has created even more debate.
 In 1977 the Governor of Massachusetts declared their innocence and proclaimed that “any disgrace should be forever removed from their names.”

 8. Paris Bank Vault Tunnel, 2010.

 In a scene right out of the movies, an unknown gang tunneled into a Paris bank vault, stealing the contents of hundreds of safe deposit boxes.
 Since the contents of the boxes are only known to the depositors (and now the thieves…), the total value of the theft is unknown, but estimates are in the tens of millions of dollars.
 To hide their tracks, the gang, nicknamed “The Termites,” then set a fire to trigger the sprinklers.
 Since the thieves have not been caught, their methods and the tools they employed are as of yet unknown, but indications are that they were pretty sophisticated.
-A similar crime was perpetrated again in Paris four years later.
+A similar crime was perpetrated in Germany three years later.

 7. Northfield Minnesota James Gang Raid, 1876.

 Jesse James and his pals, known as the “James-Younger Gang,” decided that Minnesota would be a good place to rob a bank, but they were wrong.
-Setting their sights on the First National Bank of Northfield, the notorious bank and trains robbers were under the impression that the bank was affiliated with two former Union generals (Butler and Ames), and the southern Civil War vets were happy to get some revenge.
+Setting their sights on the First National Bank of Northfield, the notorious bank and train robbers were under the impression that the bank was affiliated with two former Union generals (Butler and Ames), and the southern Civil War vets were happy to get some revenge.
 Townsfolk spotted the gang’s odd behavior and prepared for the expected robbery, ambushing the 8 would-be robbers.
-The haul from the bank was only a few bags of nickels, as the manager refused to open the safe and was killed for it.
+The haul from the bank was only a few bags of nickels, as the manager refused to open the safe and was killed for his refusal.
 Other immediate casualties included a bystander and two gang members.
 Jesse James and his brother Frank managed to escape, but the rest were either captured or killed.

-6. Edvard Munch’s, The Scream, 1994 and 2004.
+6. Edvard Munch’s The Scream, 1994 and 2004.

 Known as Skrik in Norwegian, the painting is actually several paintings of varying colors of the same open mouth face in agony.
 The one kept in the National Gallery in Oslo was stolen in 1994, and the one kept at the Munch Museum was stolen in 2004.
 Whereas the 1994 theft was recovered only a few months later, it took 2 years to recover the painting stolen in 2004.
 The 1994 thieves used the opening of the 1994 Winter Olympics in Norway as a distraction and left a taunting note, “Thanks for the poor security.”
 They were caught and convicted.
 In the 2004 theft, another Munch painting, Madonna, was also stolen.
 Police have not revealed the circumstances of the recovery of the paintings, although some of the thieves have been convicted.